abyrwalk/atomic-ton-recover/README.md

 node recover.js  --sourceAddress "your_atomic_wallet_address" --destinationAddress "your_new_wallet_address" --amount "0.01" --privatekey "your_128_chars_long_private_key" --dry-run 1
 ```

-The --dry-run 1 part means that it will simulate the transfer without actually sending the coins.
-Remove --dry-run 1 when you're ready to make the real transfer.
+The `--dry-run 1`` part means that it will simulate the transfer without actually sending the coins.
+Remove `--dry-run 1`` when you're ready to make the real transfer.

-If the transaction fails try to reduce the amount for 0.01 TON and try again.
+If the transaction then fails, check that you've entered all the information correctly, including the quotation marks.
+Otherwise, try to reduce the amount by 0.01 TON and try again.

 ## Donations
 If you've found the tool beneficial and would like to show your appreciation, consider buying me a coffee.
 You can do so by sending TonCoins to my wallet address: